microsoft/automated-brain-explanations/readme.md

 </details>
 <br>

-**This repo also contains code for experiments in 3 ML papers** (for a simple scikit-learn interface to use these, see [imodelsX](https://github.com/csinva/imodelsX)):
+**This repo also contains code for experiments in 3 ML studies** (for a simple scikit-learn interface to use these, see [imodelsX](https://github.com/csinva/imodelsX)):
 <details>
-<summary>Augmenting interpretable models with large language models during training (<a href="https://www.nature.com/articles/s41467-023-43713-1">Singh et al. 2023, Nature communications</a>)
+<summary>Aug-imodels: Augmenting interpretable models with large language models during training (<a href="https://www.nature.com/articles/s41467-023-43713-1">Singh et al. 2023, Nature communications</a>)
 </summary>
 <br>
 Recent large language models (LLMs), such as ChatGPT, have demonstrated remarkable prediction performance for a growing array of tasks.
 However, their proliferation into high-stakes domains and compute-limited settings has created a burgeoning need for interpretability and efficiency.
 We address this need by proposing Aug-imodels, a framework for leveraging the knowledge learned by LLMs to build extremely efficient and interpretable prediction models.
 Aug-imodels use LLMs during fitting but not during inference, allowing complete transparency and often a speed/memory improvement of greater than 1000x for inference compared to LLMs.
 We explore two instantiations of Aug-imodels in natural-language processing: Aug-Linear, which augments a linear model with decoupled embeddings from an LLM and Aug-Tree, which augments a decision tree with LLM feature expansions.
 Across a variety of text-classification datasets, both outperform their non-augmented, interpretable counterparts.
 Aug-Linear can even outperform much larger models, e.g. a 6-billion parameter GPT-J model, despite having 10,000x fewer parameters and being fully transparent.
 We further explore Aug-imodels in a natural-language fMRI study, where they generate interesting interpretations from scientific data.
 </details>
 <details>
-<summary>QA-Emb: Crafting interpretable Embeddings by asking LLMs questions (<a href="https://arxiv.org/abs/2405.16714">Benara*, Singh* et al. 2024, NeurIPS</a>)
+<summary>QA-Emb: Crafting interpretable Embeddings by asking LLMs questions (<a href="https://arxiv.org/abs/2405.16714">Benara*, Singh*, et al. 2024, NeurIPS</a>)
 </summary>
 <br>
 Large language models (LLMs) have rapidly improved text embeddings for a growing array of natural-language processing tasks.
 However, their opaqueness and proliferation into scientific domains such as neuroscience have created a growing need for interpretability.
 Here, we ask whether we can obtain interpretable embeddings through LLM prompting.
 We introduce question-answering embeddings (QA-Emb), embeddings where each feature represents an answer to a yes/no question asked to an LLM.
 Training QA-Emb reduces to selecting a set of underlying questions rather than learning model weights.<br>